 - twin tunnels travelling under the Yarra River

 - and upgrades to Eastern Freeway including Doncaster Busway.

-The North East Link Project (NELP) is responsible for all aspects of the project including developing the business case, stakeholder and community engagement, and procurement.
+The North East Link Project (NELP) is responsible for all aspects of the project including:

 Environment effects statement

 On 2 February 2018, the Victorian Minister for Planning declared the works proposed for the NELP as ‘public works’ requiring an environment effects statement (EES).
 This includes a community consultation and an independent Inquiry and Advisory Committee (IAC) review to inform the Minister’s assessment and decision-making.
 Read the Minister’s reasons for the EES decision under the Environment Effects Act 1978.